ldtteam/MinecoloniesWiki/source/items/waypoint.md

 ### The Item

-The Waypoint is an item that can be crafted, however as a crafted item it is only used in schematics.
-However, using the Build Tool, you can place a waypoint for the builder to "build" and it tells the workers where to walk.
+The waypoint tells your citizens where to walk.
+For example, you might put one on a road so your citizens will walk on it.
 <br>

-### Using the Waypoints
+### Using the Waypoint

 In schematics, you can place the waypoint block to denote where workers should walk.
-When travelling from place to place, they will walk through the waypoints along the way.
-They are in fact "points along the way".
-They are mostly used in Road schematics but can be used in any schematic.
+When traveling from place to place, your citizens will walk through the waypoints along the way.
+They are mostly used in road schematics but can be used in any schematic.
 However, they should be used sparingly.

-In a colony, placed by the builder, there are no restrictions on where they can be placed, however when a citizen is nearby they will go to it or try so make sure they are placed in appropriate and accessible locations.
+There are no restrictions on where they can be placed, but when a citizen is nearby they will go to it or try to, so make sure they are placed in appropriate and accessible locations.